lubojr/naucse.python.cz/lessons/beginners-en/debugging/index.md

 {{ figure( img=static('controls.png'), alt='The debugging controls', ) }}

-The blue riangle allows to continue to the next breakpoint (same as `c(continue)` in PDB).
+The blue triangle allows to continue to the next breakpoint (same as `c(continue)` in PDB).
 The arrow above the point executes the next line, but does not step into a function (same as `n(ext)`).
 The arrow down to the point makes the next step, but also steps into a function (same as `s(tep)`), whereas